ReallyStupidProgrammer/Escape/README.md

 An escape room

 ## Release
-Go to the [release page](https://github.com/ReallyStupidProgrammer/Escape/releases) and download the latest version.
+Go to the [release page](https://github.com/ReallyStupidProgrammer/Escape/releases) and download the latest version. \\
-Then you can run the game!
+Then you can play the game!

+## Acknowledgement
+I sincerely thank for and provide my respect to
+- Spinach for technical support on Unity
+- Cyan for art support
+- All my friends who help me test the game.